11 Questions Landlords Have About Energy Performance Certificates

 The expenses related to improving your EPC rating could easily end up costing you thousands of pounds.
 Landlords need a plan if they want to ensure their property is deemed fit for renting by the government when the new EPC regulations are implemented.
 Not doing so could mean sizable fines.

 With the majority of houses in the UK rated at a band D or below the likelihood is these changes will affect you.
-While currently energy efficiency improvement costs are capped at £3,500, it has already been proposed to increase this limit to £10,000.
-Meaning, you could be required to spend a full £10,000 before you are allowed to rent your property to new tenants after April of 2025.
+While currently energy efficiency improvement costs are capped at £3,500, it has already been proposed to increase this limit.
+Meaning you could be required to spend $1000's or face steep fines when the new EPC rating requirements are implemented in 2030.

 There are various measures you can take to improve the EPC rating of your property from small things such as blocking drafts and insulating the boiler, to larger things such as upgrading the insulation in the walls, floors and ceilings.